andyOR/Dataquest-A-Quest-2-Data-Science/README.md

 ### Files are added as I progress on the course

 ## 2. Data Analysis and Visualization
 ###     This is the second course in the data scientist path.
-In this course, I have learnt NumPy, Pandas libraries, Data manipulation, working with missing data, creating Line Charts, Multiple plots, histograms, bar and scatter plots, conditional plots etc.
+In this course, I have learnt NumPy, Pandas libraries, Data manipulation, working with missing data, creating Line Charts, Multiple plots, histograms, bar and scatter plots, conditional plots etc.It also includes data cleaning techniques, merging different datasets.

 ### Datasets used in this course includes:
 #### a. "world_alcohol.csv" file which contains data consumption    of alcohol per capita in different countries